-For the main hypocenter cluster, the seismicity migrates towards the NE and towards greater depths, dipping in the same direction as the inclined portion of OTN-3 well (Fig. 3).
+For the main hypocenter cluster, the seismicity migrates towards the NE and towards greater depths, dipping in the same direction as the inclined portion of the OTN-3 well (Fig. 3).
 The propagation of seismicity may signify activation of small-scale fractures striking NNW-SSE and dipping along the injection well.
-This is again supported by the catalog of source mechanisms forming family I events (cf. Fig. 7 and 8a).
-To further understand this striking observational and qualitative agreement of family I fault planes with spatial distribution and evolution of seismic activity, we tested which family of focal mechanisms is better oriented for failure within the local stress field estimated using the BRTM method.
-The resulting BRTM stress tensor and estimated stress shape ratio R = 0.53 has been used to create a Mohr diagram of the 3D stress state (Fig. 10) (cf. Vavryčuk, 2014; Martínez-Garzón et al., 2016).
-In the following, we projected estimated FPSs into the Mohr diagram which revealed fault plane orientations with respect to the stress field.
-Optimally oriented fault planes, located generally closer to the left part of the Mohr diagram, are more likely to be activated (e.g. Vavryčuk, 2011), e.g. in a presence of enhanced pore fluid pressure.
+This is again supported by the catalog of source mechanisms forming family I events (see Figs. 7 and 8a).
+To further understand this striking observational and qualitative agreement of family I fault planes with spatial distribution and evolution of seismic activity, we tested which family of focal mechanisms is better oriented for failure within the local stress field estimated using the BRTM.
+The resulting BRTM stress tensor and estimated stress shape ratio R = 0.53 have been used to create a Mohr diagram of the 3D stress state (Fig. 10) (see Vavryčuk, 2014; Martínez-Garzón et al., 2016).
+We projected estimated FPSs into the Mohr diagram, which revealed fault plane orientations with respect to the stress field.
+Optimally oriented fault planes, located generally closer to the left part of the Mohr diagram, are more likely to be activated (e.g., Vavryčuk, 2011), e.g., in the presence of enhanced pore fluid pressure.
 To quantify the proximity to failure criterion, we assumed a friction coefficient of $\mu = 0.7$ as a mean value for faults in the Earth's crust (Vavryčuk, 2011).
-While projecting the preferred fault plane out of the two nodal planes from each fault plane solution, we used the nodal plane that displayed higher instability coefficient I (cf. Vavryčuk, 2014; Martínez-Garzón et al., 2016):
+While projecting the preferred fault plane out of the two nodal planes from each fault plane solution, we used the nodal plane that displayed a higher instability coefficient I (see Vavryčuk, 2014; Martínez-Garzón et al., 2016):

-385 $$I = \frac{\tau + \mu(\sigma_n + 1)}{\mu + \sqrt{1 + \mu^2}},\tag{5}$$ with $\tau$ and $\sigma_n$ as the normalized shear and normal tractions, respectively and $\mu$ as the friction coefficient.
+$$I = \frac{\tau + \mu(\sigma{\rm n} + 1)}{\mu + \sqrt{1 + \mu^2}},\tag{5}$$ with $\tau$ and $\sigma_n$ as the normalized shear and normal tractions, respectively, and $\mu$ as the friction coefficient.

 Clearly, FPSs from family I are the most favorably oriented with respect to the local stress field (blue points and triangles in Fig. 10), as also indicated by the highest fault instability coefficients (Fig. 11).
-It turned out that the most optimally oriented fault plane is always the one trending NNW-SSE and dipping approximately in the direction of inclined portion of OTN-3 well (indicated by P1 nodal planes in Fig. 8a).
-This is also confirmed by the mean solution of family I (332°/47° plane, blue P1 marker in Fig. 10) displaying the highest instability (Tab.
-1).
-However, also the fault planes represented by the auxiliary plane of the mean solution of family I are quite favorably oriented (blue P2 marker in Fig. 10).
+It turned out that the most optimally oriented fault plane is always the one trending NNW-SSE and dipping approximately in the direction of the inclined portion of the OTN-3 well (indicated by P1 nodal planes in Fig. 8a).
+This is also confirmed by the mean solution of family I $(332^{\circ}/47^{\circ})$ plane, blue P1 marker in Fig. 10) displaying the highest instability (Table 1).
+However, the fault planes represented by the auxiliary plane of the mean solution of family I are also quite favorably oriented (blue P2 marker in Fig. 10).
 Some of the family III events are also quite favorably oriented with the stress field.
-We note that instabilities of auxiliary planes of mean FPSs for family I and III are similar (green and blue P2 dots in Fig. 10, Tab.
-1), in agreement with their mean auxiliary nodal plane orientations of $210^{\circ}/60^{\circ}$ (P2 in Fig. 8b-c).
+We note that instabilities in the auxiliary planes of mean FPSs for families I and III are similar (green and blue P2 dots in Fig. 10, Table 1), in agreement with their mean auxiliary nodal plane orientations of 210° and 60° (P2 in Fig. 8b-c).
 Qualitatively, nodal planes from family II seem to be mostly unfavorably oriented with the stress field (orange points and triangles in Fig. 10), as indicated by the lowest instability coefficients (Fig. 11).
-However, some P1 nodal planes are striking N-S (cf. Fig. 8b) and thus showing quite similar orientations as the P1 FPSs of family I (Fig. 8a), leading to higher instability coefficients for these planes (orange dots and triangles close to blue and green P2 marker in Fig. 10).
-Here, we found 19 events of family II show in fact similar polarity patterns than that observed for family I events with only an opposite polarity for station MUNK.
+However, some P1 nodal planes strike N-S (see